decentraland/adr/content/ADR165-resolving-component-numbers.md

 The solution space exploration will evaluate three big problems, **defining the component number**, **coding ergonomics** and **static reflection**.

-By **defining the component number**, the stability and speed of the internal protocols will be the key factor.
-Among with using third party libraries without component collisions.
+By **defining the component number**, the stability and speed of the internal protocols will be the main factor.
+Among using third-party libraries without component collisions.

 With **coding ergonomics**, how the developers _define_ and _use_ the components will be evaluated.